jmichot/grocery-list/README.md

 python3 app.py
 ```

-To run tests, execute this command from root:
+To run tests, execute this command from root :

 ```
 pytest